 Questions about recurrence are commonly asked by cancer survivors.
 For patients with melanoma, the risk of developing a second primary melanoma is higher than the risk of people in the general population developing a first melanoma.
 Patients with melanoma are also at risk of recurrence of their original cancer.
 Second primary melanomas develop at a rate of approximately 0.5 percent per year for the first five years and at a lower rate thereafter.
 The incidence of a second primary tumor is especially high in patients aged 15 to 39 or 65 to 79.
 For these reasons, patients are generally followed closely by their dermatologist and oncologist after the initial treatment for cancer.

 The most common site of recurrence of the first cancer is in the regional lymph nodes (46 percent), followed by recurrence at or near the original tumor site (30 percent), and at distant sites (24 percent).
 Current follow-up recommendations include at least annual, lifelong comprehensive skin examinations for all melanoma patients, including those with stage 0 disease (melanoma in situ).
 Patients with more advanced disease should have more frequent exams and imaging (X-ray, CT scan) studies.
 As with primary melanoma diagnoses, more than 70 percent of melanoma recurrences are detected by the patient or a family member.

 14. Since I have melanoma, do members of my family need to be tested?

 There are genetic variants - gene mutations - that make some individuals prone to developing melanoma.
 These mutations occur in the genes CDKN2A and CDK4 that code for proteins regulating cell division.
 Individuals with these mutations have a strong family history of melanoma and carry a 60 to 90 percent lifetime risk of developing the disease.
-Virginia Mason offers a hereditary cancer risk assessment for cancer patients with a personal or family history of cancer.
+Virginia Mason offers a hereditary cancer risk assessment for cancer patients with an extensive personal or family history of cancer.